-- 'Slowly building the blocks' - This model suggests that major decisions are broken down in small steps taking place in three major phases: the identification, development, & selection phases. - Not completely rational; analysis is limited, information is ambiguous and subject to interpretation. - Incremental trial-and-error process. - They correct or avoid mistakes through a succession of incremental changes what are other words for muddle through?
+- Not completely rational; analysis is limited, information is ambiguous and subject to interpretation. - Incremental trial-and-error process. - They correct or avoid mistakes through a sequence of incremental changes

 survive, manage, get by,

 make it, get along, make out,

-fare, succeed, get on, do
+fare. succeed. get on. do